Nagaraj-U/web-movieapp/README.md

 # web-movieapp
-built using omdbapi key ,helps in finding the movies.
+web app built with node.js using OMDB-API key ,helps in finding the movies.